-So, if you're lucky enough to spend some time in this great old town, we'll do a run along (in my humble opinion) the best route around, combining the riverside, some canals and the most interesting sights in the old town.
+So, if you're lucky enough to spend some time in this great old town, let's do a run along (in my humble opinion) the best route around, combining the riverside, some canals and the most interesting sights in the old town.

 We'll start the run at the 700-year-old Church of Our Lady (Onze-Lieve-Vrouwekerk in Dutch), with its collection of art treasures, including one statue by Michelangelo.
 At the street-corner, near the church tower, turn south and start running down Mariastraat.

 |Church of Our Lady, photo by Alex Torres|

 Keep running south for two more blocks along this narrow shopping street, then turn right into Walstraat.

 Run just one block to the first tree-filled square, Walplein, and turn left.